Pete Best: After the Beatles

 Lennon, McCartney, and Harrison all later stated that they regretted the manner in which Best was sacked.
 Lennon admitted that "we were cowards when we sacked him.
 We made Brian do it."
 McCartney stated: "I do feel sorry for him because of what he could have been on to."
 Harrison said: "We weren't very good at telling Pete he had to go", and "historically, it may look like we did something nasty to Pete and it may have been that we could have handled it better."
 Starr, on the other hand, felt he had no apology to make: "I never felt sorry… I was not involved."

-After Best was dismissed, Epstein offered him a position as drummer for the Mersey Beats, but Best turned it down.
+After Best was dismissed, Epstein attempted to console him by offering him a position as drummer for the Mersey Beats, but Best who was distraught turned it down.
 Feeling let down and depressed, he sat at home for two weeks, not wanting to face anybody or answer the inevitable questions about why he had been sacked.
 On 25 September 1962, Best's solicitor sent a demand letter to Epstein threatening to sue for wrongful dismissal unless Best received damages.
 The letter argued that since Best's name was on the Beatles' original management contract, Epstein was still required to find work for him.
 Epstein sent a response letter that made three arguments: he had already arranged for Best to join another group, Best had lacked the necessary talent to "fulfil his obligations" to the Beatles, and Best had left the Beatles voluntarily.
 The band's next management contract, signed by Starr instead of Best, contained a provision allowing for one member to be dismissed at the behest of Epstein and at least two other band members; the provision was never invoked.

 Epstein secretly arranged with his booking agent partner, Joe Flannery, for Best to join Lee Curtis and the All-Stars, which broke off from Curtis to become Pete Best & the All-Stars.
 They signed to Decca Records, releasing the single "I'm Gonna Knock on Your Door" in 1964, which was commercially unsuccessful.